mattyoung101/site/content/projects.md

 [You can try Slingshot here &rarr;](https://github.com/mattyoung101/slingshot)

 ### storage.horse
+_Category: Infrastructure_

+_Licence: N/A; Nextcloud is AGPL though_

 [storage.horse](https://storage.horse/) is a Nextcloud instance for my friends and family.
-It runs on FreeBSD and uses rsync.net via rclone as the storage backend.
+It runs on FreeBSD and uses Wasabi via rclone as the storage backend.
 I'm also going to blog about the process of setting this up!

 Here are the full specs:

 - **OS:** FreeBSD 14
 - **Cloud:**
-    - Servers: Google Cloud Compute, datacentre in Sydney, Australia
+    - **Servers**: Google Cloud Compute, datacentre in Sydney, Australia
-    - Storage: rsync.net (also used by my Borg backups), datacentre in Fremont, California, USA
+    - **Storage**: [Wasabi](https://wasabi.com/), datacentre in Sydney, Australia; with offsite backups to [rsync.net](https://www.rsync.net/) (datacentre in Fremont, CA, USA)
 - **Database:** PostgreSQL
+- **Storage backend:** `rclone mount` with a bunch of tuning
-- **Capacity:** ~2 TB (initial capacity; can be expanded)
+- **Capacity:** ~1 TB (initial capacity; can be expanded)

 Some additional features:

-- Storage is encrypted between Google Cloud and rsync.net using rclone's `crypt` backend (XSalsa20 and Poly1305 ciphers)
+- Storage is encrypted between Google Cloud and Wasabi/rsync.net using rclone's `crypt` backend (XSalsa20 and Poly1305 ciphers)
-    - This means that data is effectively encrypted "at rest" and cannot be read by rsync.net
+    - This means that data is effectively encrypted "at rest" and cannot be read by Wasabi or rsync.net
     - Data is (sadly) _not_ encrypted at rest per-user, so I (the admin) can still read everyone's files (!)
 - Various tuning that I'll eventually write a blog about, including the use of the BBR TCP congestion algorithm